 Manuscripts not meeting these guidelines will be penalized.

 A complete and accurate reference list should be included in manuscript.
-All participants in the National FFA Prepared Public Speaking Leadership Development Event should give credit to others where any direct quotes, phrases or special dates are used in the manuscript, in order not to be guilty of plagiarism.
+All participants in the State FFA, BIG E and National FFA Prepared Public Speaking Leadership Development Event should give credit to others where any direct quotes, phrases or special dates are used in the manuscript, in order not to be guilty of plagiarism.

 Subjects